-Blessed with beautiful coasts, remote islands and eight dedicated marine reserves and parks, Portugal is a stunning place to learn to dive and continue your dive experience and education.
-The vibrant waters of the Atlantic Ocean are home to some incredible marine life, and scuba diving here is your opportunity to spot some of the big stuff, from manta rays to a range of sharks, whales and dolphins.
-The superb volcanic underwater topography also makes diving in these waters a unique experience.
-Whether passing through caverns or investigating wrecks, Portugal has something for every level of diver.
+Portugal is a stunning place to learn to dive.
+It’s blessed with beautiful coasts, remote islands, and eight dedicated marine reserves.
+The vibrant waters of the Atlantic Ocean are home to some incredible marine life.
+When scuba diving here, you have the opportunity to spot some of the “big stuff” and plenty “little things”.
+There’s always something to catch your eye.
+Whether you’re passing through caverns or investigating wrecks, Portugal has something for every level of diver.

 Lisbon – Sesimbra & Peniche